Looking for help

 - flagger - the progressive delivery tool, reduces the risk of introducing a new software version in production by gradually shifting traffic to the new version while measuring metrics and running conformance tests.

-Stable Flux repositories (in maintenance mode):
+Stable Flux repositories (in maintenance mode)

-- Check the issue template and include any requested information
+Now check the issue template and include any requested information

 For example, the

 flux2 repo issue template requests the output of

 flux --version.
 If you are using an older version of the project, review the release notes from later versions to be sure your issue has not already been resolved.
 Also check for other issue reports, as if your issue was already reported, this can help avoid duplicate reports.

 Any relevant information depending on your specific issue should also be included, like your Kubernetes cluster version and/or cloud provider; or for example if you are reporting an issue related to image automation, tell what type of image hosting is used, or what container registry provider hosts your cluster’s images.

 Luckily some of the companies who employ Flux developers offer paid support, so if you need an architecture review, training or help implementing certain features, you might want to reach out to the following companies: